 Bright suns!
 It’s Lily here, just helping out my Frog Fam by sharing the inside scoop on Star Wars: Galaxy’s Edge at Disney World.
 We’ve already told you about one of its build-your-own experiences — be sure to check out how to build a custom droid!
-Now, it’s time to chat about building your own LIGHTSABER.
+Now, it’s time to chat about building your own LIGHTSABER at Disney World.
 Yes, you read that right, fellow padawans.
-And I thought it couldn’t get any better than drinking blue milk and bumping into my favorite Star Wars character, Rey!
-Savi’s Workshop at Disney World gives you an experience you’ll remember for a lifetime.
+And I thought it couldn’t get any better than drinking blue milk and seeing my favorite "Star Wars" character, Rey!

-Savi’s Workshop is a highly anticipated experience (it's about 20 minutes long) at Disney World’s Star Wars: Galaxy’s Edge, so it doesn’t hurt to be prepared.
+Savi’s Workshop is an extremely popular experience (it's about 20 minutes long) at Disney World’s Star Wars: Galaxy’s Edge.
+Advanced reservations go quickly, so we recommend planning ahead.
 Read on to learn what you can expect, especially if this is on your must-do list when you visit Batuu.

 At first glance, the cost of a lightsaber might cause a bit of sticker shock.
-At $199.99 plus tax, it’ll certainly take a chunk out of your (or in my case, Mommy Frog's) wallet.
-Know that you’re paying not only for the lightsaber itself, but also the experience of building it in the workshop.
+At $249.99 plus tax, it’ll certainly take a chunk out of your (or in my case, Mommy Frog's) wallet.
+Know that you’re paying not only for the lightsaber itself but also for the experience of building it in the workshop.
 Is it really worth the price?
-If you’re a Star Wars fan and can fit it into your budget, we absolutely think so.
+If you’re a "Star Wars" fan and can fit it into your budget, we absolutely think so.
 However, it’s important to note that only one other person can attend the experience with the builder.
 If you have a larger frog family, you’ll need to think about the pros and cons.

 Here are several other important details that you need to know:

 If you have a reservation and need to check in, arrive no earlier than 15 minutes prior to your assigned time.
 There will be a check-in location in front of the shop.
 Each person in your party must be present upon checking in and entering Savi's Workshop.
 Be prepared to show your reservation confirmation, valid photo ID and the credit card you used to book.
 Once again, cancel your reservation at least a day in advance (if you need to), or don't be late!
-Otherwise, you'll risk having to pay the "no-show" fee.
+Otherwise, you'll risk having to pay the hefty "no-show" fee.